golemhq/golem/docs/source/using-pages.md

 If you remember from the previous example, each time the test interacts with a web element, the selector for that element is declared.
 That is going to lead only to trouble down the road.

-Imagine the trouble a change in the application can cause.
+Imagine what would happen after the application under tests changes.
 If a selector for a web element changes and that web element is used in hundreds of tests, it will take an insane amount of time to fix.

 **Defining pages**